Things To Do in Elkton & the Shenandoah Valley, VA | Luxe BNB Stays

 Luray Caverns

-Just eight miles west of Elkton, Luray Caverns is one of Virginia's most iconic natural attractions — and one of the largest cavern systems on the East Coast.
-Discovered in 1878, the caverns feature cathedral-sized chambers, ancient stalactites and stalagmites, and the one-of-a-kind Stalacpipe Organ, which uses the cavern's formations themselves to produce sound.
+Just eight miles west of Elkton, Luray Caverns tops nearly every list of things to do in Luray, VA, and ranks among the largest cavern systems on the East Coast.
+Discovered in 1878, the caverns feature cathedral-sized chambers, ancient stalactites and stalagmites, and the one-of-a-kind Stalacpipe Organ, which uses the cavern's formations to produce sound.

-Tours run year-round.
-The constant 54°F temperature makes Luray a welcome cool-down in summer and cozy warmth on cooler days.
-Pair with the Car & Carriage Caravan Museum and the Garden Maze for a full day.
-Canoe and tubing outfitters operate nearby for those who want to add a paddle to their afternoon.
+Tours run year-round, and the constant 54°F temperature makes Luray a welcome cool-down in summer and a cozy warmth on cooler days.
+Pair it with the Car & Carriage Caravan Museum and the Garden Maze for a full day.
+Canoe and tubing outfitters operate nearby for anyone who wants to add a paddle to the afternoon.

 Wineries & Breweries